-Monitoring the downlink NTN channels (from satellite towards the end users) for spurious reflections or disturbances represents the basis of NTN ISAC.
-This approach allows for detection of space debris in the area below the satellite in which NTN radio signal exists.
-Accordingly, NTN ISAC for space debris detection is applicable for all orbital altitudes, i.e., LEO, MEO and GEO where NTN signal exists with the detection range (few up to tens of kilometers [X6]) being limited to the vicinity of the individual satellite.
-In addition, sensing of space debris could also exploit NTN signals between a ground station and the satellite.
-Depending on the signal used (originating from satellite and/or ground station) the sensing can exploit monostatic or bistatic passive radar principles.
+Monitoring satellite downlink channels (from satellite towards the end users) for spurious reflections or disturbances represents the basis of SAT ISAC.
+This approach allows for detection of space objects in the area below the satellites..
+Accordingly, SAT ISAC for space object detection is applicable for all orbital altitudes, i.e., LEO, MEO and GEO where satellite signal exists with the detection range (few up to tens of kilometers [X6]) for various sensing approaches e.g., solely signal originating from satellites and/or using signals between a ground station and the satellites.
+Depending on the approach(i.e., signals originating from satellite and/or ground station) the sensing can exploit monostatic or bistatic passive radar principles.
 An optimized ISAC approaches that focuses to achieve a satisfactory trade-off between space debris sensing and communications is proposed in [X7].